nameisremus/beachPatrol/README.md

     - When a summary is posted, its state is saved in Redis, including the message ID and channel ID.
     - On bot startup, existing summaries are reloaded from Redis, and views are reattached to the original Discord messages to maintain interactivity.

 4. **AI Summarization**:
-    - Leverages various OpenAI's models to generate executive summaries and detailed notes.
+    - Leverages various OpenAI models to generate executive summaries and detailed notes.
     - Differentiates between media types to apply appropriate summarization prompts and models.

 5. **Paginated Embeds**: